 (Part two in a triptych)

 36x48 oil on gallery canvas.
 1 5/8" profile.

----Each limited edition print comes carefully packaged with a copy of the story behind the painting and is hand signed and numbered.---
+Each limited edition print is on high-quality paper, and comes carefully packaged with a copy of the story behind the painting.
+Hand signed and numbered.
+11"x14"

 This triptych is about shifting your perspective to find joy in even the mundane parts of life.
 Let me break it down into three parts – one for each panel: